 When above 70% hp, this grants bonus adaptive damage, or in this case AP for Karma.
 It is less flexible than Transcendence, since you have to be fairly high HP to make this work.
 In my opinion it is also a lot less effective than Transcendence, since by the late game, the AP you will always have from the excess CDR from most Karma builds, for the most part outnumber the ones granted by Absolute Focus, even at max rank.
 I would only take this run into a enemy support who can not poke back, such as Tahm Kench, Alistar, and Leona.
 Even then I would still suggest taking Transcendence 95% of the time.

-This does more damage than Aery, which makes Karma even more deadly in the early game, but is countered with movement speed ( building Boots of Speed is a good counter ).
+This does more damage than Aery, which makes Karma even more deadly in the early game, but is countered with movement speed ( building Boots is a good counter ).
 You force yourself to lose out on the defense and flexibility of Summon Aery, for the sake of more damage.
 This forces you to play more aggressively, but rewards those who do well more.
 I overall suggest you take Summon Aery in almost every case, but if one were to use it, it would be best versus tanky, immobile supports such as Alistar, Tahm Kench, and Braum.

 Alternative Secondary Runes